 If that weren’t enough, today’s transmissions include a wide range of electronic components, including solenoids, sensors, and switches.
 And don’t forget the wiring harnesses or printed circuits to provide power to those components.
 Some transmissions even include a computer, right inside the case!

 Here's an example: The invoice to the right is from a local Ford dealership in Oxnard, California.
 The parts listed are for a typical transmission rebuild for a 4R100 transmission, used in full size trucks from 1998 to 2004.

 Let's take a closer look at the parts list: starting at the top is the rebuild kit.
 It contains all the gaskets and seals, as well as all the clutches needed for the rebuild.
 Next, is the solenoid pack.
 The 4R100 uses a housing containing five solenoids and a temperature sensor.
 Depending on the cause of falure and the miles on the transmission you may or may not replace this part.
 If you have over 100,000 miles on your transmission it's a good idea to include this.

-The screen and pan gasket are a must, and part of every rebuild.
-The torque converter is also a must.
-Find out if the quote you're getting includes this part.
+Next, the screen and torque converter,which are a must for every rebuild.
+Find out if the quote you're getting includes the converter.
 Most of the low-price quotes you see on the internet don't include the torque converter - be careful.
 Most independent transmission rebuilders use an aftermarket source for rebuilding the torque converter and prices vary widely based on the quality of the part.

 Generally, you can get a good-quality rebuilt torque converter for about half of the cost of the dealer part.
 Disregard the core charge; you'll get that back once you return your old converter and it's not a consideration when you have your transmission rebuilt at a transmission shop.